Cambridge council moves to have Preston Springs secured

-Action is being taken to secure the former Preston Spring Hotel after Cambridge city council struck a working group to try and find a new use for the city landmark.
+CAMBRIDGE — Action is being taken to secure the former Preston Springs Hotel after Cambridge city council struck a working group to try and find a new use for the city landmark.

-In a report of the general committee May 29, city staff have met with the building’s owner Haastown Holdings Preston Incorporated to meet minimum maintenance standards and ensure public safety.
+According to a report of council's general committee on May 29, city staff have met with the building's owner, Haastown Holdings Preston Inc., to make sure it meets minimum maintenance standards and ensure public safety.

-Donna Reid, a member of the city’s Preston Springs working group tells the Times that a meeting has been held to “establish our goal of finding a solution.”
+Donna Reid, a member of the city's Preston Springs working group, said a meeting has been held to "establish our goal of finding a solution."

 "I expect a second meeting very soon," she said.
 "I'm hoping within two weeks."